Die-Spengergasse/course-wmc-5sem/20_Typescript/50_Frontend_Tooling.md

 ### Exploration Tasks
-- Explore ESBuild as a `bundler` to produce a single JavaScript output file vs `transpiler` to produce multiple JavaScript files.
+- Explore ESBuild as a `bundler` to produce a single JavaScript output file vs ESBuild as a `transpiler` to produce multiple JavaScript files.
 - What happens if you remove `.js` from the import statement in `main.ts`?
 (Hint: `ESM Resolution`)